-We are currently monitoring all the Sopra Steria UKVCAS biometric centres spread throughout the UK, and will update this webpage as soon as they begin to reopen in the coming weeks or months.
-We recommend that all clients check the Sopra Steria UKVCAS website daily to see when they reopen and click on the news link at the top of the page – click here.
+We recommend that all clients check the Sopra Steria UKVCAS website daily to see if you can now log in and book your biometric appointment & click ick on the news link at the top of the page – click here.

 Should your UK Visa be expiring shortly, rest assured that the date of application is the date you submit the online form and pay the government fees online.
 This must be carried out before your current UK Visa expires.
 Should the Home Office & the UKVI temporarily close the UKVCAS biometric centres in the UK due to the Coronavirus lockdown, we will still submit your application in-time.
 In this situation, we will wait for the UKVCAS centres to re-open and reorganise your biometric appointment.
 Rest assured we would work to ensure you have your biometrics taken at the earliest opportunity to enable us to secure your UK Visa or British citizenship approval ASAP.
 All applicants in the UK should note that while we can still submit our clients’ UK Visa & British citizenship approvals during the UK Coronavirus lockdown, the Home Office online system will only permit the UKVI caseworker to approve your application once your biometrics have been recorded on the biometric system.
 This is a fail-safe procedure built into the UKVI system, and if our clients cannot have their biometrics taken during the Coronavirus lockdown, a decision can only be made once the biometric centres re-open.